+Comments Template on EIOPA-CP-16-005 Consultation Paper on the request to EIOPA for further technical advice on the identification and calibration of other infrastructure investment risk categories i.e. infrastructure corporates Deadline 16.May.2016 23:59 CET Please change "in the form agreed" to "save in accordance with and as permitted under the finance documents", which we assume is the intention.
+Certain permitted additional debt may be regulated under the finance documents or creditor consent may be required for any new indebtedness. (b) Do you consider that a "negative pledge" clause can provides equivalent protection to the security arrangements required by the proposals in Section 9.3?
+See also response to paragraph 1.186 above which applies equally to infrastructure corporates. (c) If yes, please provide specific reasons and examples of infrastructure sectors and countries where a "negative pledge" should be allowed without compromising the safety and recovery of your investment.
+See also response to paragraph 1.186 above which applies equally to infrastructure corporates.
 Section 9.3.
 Section 10.1.
 Question 8. (a) In view of the proposed change to the scope of the infrastructure project asset class, do you agree that the risk management requirements remain appropriate?
 Yes, the WG believes that that same risk management requirements are appropriate for infrastructure SPVs and corporates. (b) In particular, will the information required to comply with the risk management requirements for infrastructure projects be available to insurers? (c) If not, how would an insurer satisfy itself regarding the safety of the investment, without an excessive or mechanistic reliance upon external ratings?
 Section 10.2.
 Annex I Annex I Questions 1.
 Do you agree with the assessment of benefits?
 Are there other benefits that have not been identified?
-2. Do you agree with the assessment of costs?
-Are there other costs that have not been identified?
+I 2.
+Do you agree with the assessment of costs?
+Are there other costs that have not been

+Comments Template on EIOPA-CP-16-005 Consultation Paper on the request to EIOPA for further technical advice on the identification and calibration of other infrastructure investment risk categories i.e. infrastructure corporates Deadline 16.May.2016 23:59 CET

+identified?

 3. Regarding policy issue 1, what would be the volume of qualifying infrastructure investments under the different policy options?

+Annex III

+Annex IV

+Annex V

-Annex III Annex IV Annex V Annex VI We recommend the removal of the word "project" from the reference to the "Infrastructure project entity" in the Delegated Regulation.
-Given the perception of a temporary nature/limited lifetime of a "project", which makes sense when one is referring to the financing of the construction/development of an infrastructure asset, it seems sensible to remove this word when it comes to the operating of such assets over a very long period of time, where the word "project" does not add anything to the meaning.
+Annex VI We recommend the removal of the word "project" from the reference to the "Infrastructure project entity" in the Delegated Regulation.
+Given the perception of a temporary nature/limited lifetime of a "project", which in fact fully makes sense when one is referring to the financing of the construction/development of an infrastructure asset, it seems sensible to remove this word when it comes to the operating of such assets over a very long period of time, where anyway the word "project" is not meaningful.